 - 3 cups fresh corn kernels (from 4 medium ears)

-- 1 or 2 jalapeños or other fresh green chiles, seeded and sliced
+- 1 or 2 jalapeños, hatch peppers, or other fresh green chilis, seeded and finely chopped

 - 1/4 cup chopped fresh cilantro, or more, to taste